ppone/docs/guides/payment-incentives.md

 Late fees will be assessed on your past due invoices automatically as they age beyond the past due grace period.
 Any assessed late fees will be added as a separate line item with a type equal to `late_fee`.
 If you wish to remove the late fee for a particular invoice then you can edit the invoice and remove the line item.

+If you have a recurring percentage late fee, the calculation used is compounding.
+A flat amount late fee will be non-compounding because it is not a percentage.

 [![Invoice with a late fee](../img/invoice-with-late-fee.png)](../img/invoice-with-late-fee.png)